Careers360 Logo

 Q3.
 Discuss the effects of deforestation on the following. (b) Environment

 Answer: Due to deforestation, unbalancing is happen between carbon dioxide and oxygen.
 Also, it affects the climate of the surrounding environment.
-Global warming is increased because of the increase in the amount of carbon dioxide.
+Global warming is increasing because of the increase in the amount of carbon dioxide.

 Q3.
-Discuss the effects of deforestation on the following- (c) Villages (Rural areas)
+Discuss the effects of deforestation on the following (c) Villages (Rural areas)

 Q3.
 Discuss the effects of deforestation on the following. (d) Cities (Urban areas)